arunderwood/RemotePi/README.md

 	*A picture is captured with the Pi camera, which is also transmitted.
 	*When it's operations are complete, the Pi shuts down to conserve battery.
 	*The Arduino arms the RTC, so it can wake the Pi for it's next scheduled transmission.

+The electronics will be housed in a weatherproof housing, with sealed openings to allow for the camera, sensors, antenna, solar panel cord to pass through the enclosure.
+The whole station will be mounted on the roof of a building in a rural area several miles north of town.

+It should be possible to telnet into the Pi during it awake cycle.
+Considerations will need to be made so that the Pi does not get powered down by the Sleepy Pi while a terminal session is in progress.
+This could be metered through a communications channel that allows the Pi to tell the Sleepy to delay power management for a period, or a DTMF decoder attached between the radio and the Arduino that allows to the Arduino to suspend power savings after hearing a specific tone sequence.